dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 ## Component workbenches

 A workbench is a development environment for UI components.
 It allows developers to setup interactive examples of how a UI component can be  used.
-Simply put, you can setup a live demo of a Vue component by passing different props to it, creating a working sandbox.
+One can setup a live demo of a Vue component by passing different props to it.
+Perfect to show your designer or for you to test the result of your work

-This is very powerful when working in big teams with lots of custom UI components.
+Workbenches are very powerful when working in big teams with lots of components.
 They allow other developers to discover how components work by tweaking them.
-Even better, these showcase can be bundled in a static website to deploy internally of for others to see.
+Even better, these showcases can turn into static websites.

 ### Storybook 🌟

 The most popular workbench is [storybook](https://storybook.js.org/docs/guides/guide-vue/).

-In storybook, demo components (stories) are written in JavaScript or TypeScript.
+In storybook, you write demo components (stories) in JavaScript or  TypeScript.
 There can be mutiple stories for each component but each  story will have its own page.

 VueJs is storybooks second language, even before Angular.
 It has no problem handling Vue.
-Stories are simply `JavaScript` managed through a `Webpack Dev Server`.
-Any webpack loader or webpack plugin you are used to works.
+Stories are JavaScript managed through a Webpack Dev Server.
+Any webpack loader or plugin you already use still works in storybook.

 #### Documentation Style

-Storybook uses separate javascript files
+Storybook uses a separate JavaScript file to host documentation for a component.

 ```javascript
 // my-button.story.js